huyisme-005/LaMusique/README.md

 ## Current MVPs (Minimum Viable Products)

 *   Unified generation of song lyrics and melody data (MusicXML format and description) based on user input (theme, keywords, genre, key, tempo) with expanded genre options.
+*   AI-powered text emotion analysis integrated directly into the song crafting workflow.
 *   UI for audio file upload (with default silent placeholder if none provided) and an experimental AI flow for basic plagiarism concern flagging.
-*   AI-powered text emotion analysis.
 *   Integrated AI Copilot hints via tooltips within each major feature component.
 *   A responsive split-screen user interface with a vertically scrollable left panel for controls and a right panel for viewing generated content.
 *   Basic manual editing capability for lyrics.